The sweetest summertime traditions have arrived in Milledgeville. Spend your days with sun-kissed skin and an ice-cream cone grin.

 Summers are known to get a little warm in the South.
 The best cure for summer heat is the rushing breezes of Lake Sinclair as you're cruising across the water on a boat.
 Lake Sinclair is 15,300 acres of coves and open waters.
 It is a family-friendly lake with easy access to fishing spots, swimming beaches, scenic views, and places to camp.
 Looking for a place to rent a boat?
 Try out Sinclair Marina, Twin Lakes Jet Ski, or JereShai Lakeside.

-2. Queue up your favorite song, put on your headphones and get ready to let your pedals do the talking.
+Queue up your favorite song, put your headphones in and get ready to let your pedals do the talking.
 Located only a few miles outside of Milledgeville, Bartram Forest is full of winding trails, pine trees that touch the sky, and trickling creeks.
 The trails are perfect for biking, jogging, or simply just taking a walk, but our favorite method of travel through Bartram is on a bike.
 Bike rentals are available from Oconee Outfitters.

-4. The rushing waters of the Oconee River are beautiful, but they are even more beautiful when you’re flowing in it.
+The rushing waters of the Oconee River are beautiful, but they are even more beautiful when you’re flowing in it.
 Kayaking down the Oconee River is one of those activities that is sure to bring peace to your inner soul.
 The Oconee River Greenway offers a boat ramp with easy access to the river.
 Don’t have a kayak?
 No worries!
-Check out Oconee Outfitters or Mac’s Yak Kayak Rental.
+Check out Oconee Outfitters, Krazy Dave's or Mac’s Yak Kayak Rental.
 Trust us, your summer will not be complete until you’ve made it down the Oconee River.